databricks/diviner/docs/grouped_prophet.rst

 Save
 ^^^^
-Supports saving a :py:class:`diviner.GroupedProphet` model that has been :py:meth:`diviner.GroupedProphet.fit()`.
+Supports saving a :py:class:`GroupedProphet <diviner.GroupedProphet>` model that has been :py:meth:`fit <diviner.GroupedProphet.fit>`.
 The serialization of the model instance does not rely on pickle or cloudpickle, rather a straight-forward json serialization.